powersync-ja/self-host-demo/demos/convex/README.md

 2. Generate an admin key
 3. Push Convex functions (schema, auth, mutations)
 4. Configure JWT keys for authentication
-5. Generate PowerSync configuration (using the admin key as deploy key)
-6. Start the PowerSync service with the Convex connector
+5. Start the PowerSync service with the Convex connector
-7. Build and start the React demo app
+6. Build and start the React demo app

 ## Services